 Hound dog art in Knoxville

-Knoxville is one of the prettiest cities in America, and certainly one of the most unique!
-There seems to be some kind of story and surprise behind just about every nook and cranny.
+There seems to be some kind of story and surprise behind just about every nook and cranny of Knoxville.
 It's got old buildings and new buildings; normal-looking structures and funny-looking structures; statues of people; statues of bears; even statues of hound dogs.
 If you get bored here, you are looking in the wrong place!

 The replica of White's Fort that stands today in downtown Knoxville.